Sydenham Hill: Area

 The area west and north of Sydenham Hill road and Dulwich Wood is widely known as Dulwich, mostly corresponding to the postal code area (SE21), with the east side of the woods being known simply as Sydenham, or Upper Sydenham, corresponding to the SE26 postal area.
 Sydenham Hill road and the ridge line marks the southern and eastern boundary of the Dulwich Estate.

 The area is almost 100% residential and have many large homes dating from the 1800s.
 As of April 2015, the estimated average house price on College Road is £854,149, while on Sydenham Hill (road) the average is £437,478, with both roads having homes in the £1–6 million range.
 Peckarmans Wood and Great Brownings are examples of mid-century modern estates designed by Austin Vernon and Partners for the Dulwich Estate.
 College Road is a private road, with a toll towards Hunts Slip Road, dating back to the 1780s.
-On the other side of the railway is the Kingswood Housing Estate, with the Dulwich Wood Primary, Kingsdale Foundation Schools and the Kingswood House Community Centre.
+On the other side of the railway is the Kingswood Estate, with the Dulwich Wood Primary, Kingsdale Foundation schools and the Kingswood House Community Centre.